ArtsyCourseExperts Create Course Guide Image

 Get Feedback On Your Course Resource

-Once you have a near final version of your course guide, you’ll want some people to review.
+Once you have a nearly final version of your course guide, you’ll want some people to review it.

-The reviewers could be friends, team, followers, or prior students.
+Your reviewers could be friends, team members, followers, or previous students.

-Your feedback may include questions about clarity, missing items, or more how-tos that you need to add to your course.
+Their feedback may include questions about clarity, missing information, or additional how-tos that should be included in your course.

-Another way to give yourself feedback is to print out the document and use a highlighter and pencil to add markups.
+Another way to review your own work is to print out the document and use a highlighter and pencil to make notes and markups.

-Try to get initial feedback quickly followed by more in-depth input from your actual students over time.
+Aim for quick initial feedback, followed by more in-depth input from actual students over time.

 Update Your Course Value